 WELCOME AND INTRODUCTION

-Welcome to our daily briefing
+Welcome to our daily briefing on the COVID-19 pandemic.

-And the second is to make sure you keep safe.
+And to keep you safe.

 I am joined today